 Instead of the concrete jungle with phone wires and sky-high buildings, you’ll find nature, wildlife, and serenity.
 Monasteries, colourful dresses, creatively crafted masks, and friendly people behind their open doors.

-Here’s the ultimate 2018 travel guide to Majuli; discover the beauty of the world’s largest river island!
+Here’s the ultimate Majuli Island travel guide; discover the beauty of the world’s largest river island!

-The government is taking action by raising embankments and installing geo bags but the Majuli Island Protection & Development Council say this has worsened the problem.
+The government is taking action by raising embankments and installing geo bags but the Majuli Island Protection & Development Council says this has worsened the problem.

 Where is Majuli Island in North East India?
-When is the best time to visit?
+When is the best time to visit Majuli?